vatsalsinghkv/calculator-app/README.md

 I have really learned lot of things from this project.

-In HTML, learned about attributes like 'tabindex', also learned about some errors like: 'Attribute name not allowed on element div at this point' & 'he main element must not appear as a descendant of the section element'
+In HTML, learned about attributes like 'tabindex', also learned about some errors like: `Attribute name not allowed on element div at this point` & `The main element must not appear as a descendant of the section element`
 ```html
 <button class="keys primary-key numeric-key" id="5" tabindex="-1" onkeypress="return event.keyCode != 13;">5</button>
 ```